 View from Isla Espanola.
 Galapagos.

-I tried to accept that maybe I wouldn’t get to go, but I didn’t believe it.
+I tried to accept that maybe I wouldn’t get to go, and yet I didn’t believe it.
 I had to go.
-During lunch of my last day at work, I was sitting at a travel agency, credit card in hand, about to buy a spot on a 4 day, 3 night cruise on a mediocre boat… But something in my gut told me not to pull the trigger.
-It was leaving the next day, so I had to make a decision by 6 pm.
-I said I wanted to wait out the afternoon, see if the deal I was desperately waiting for would come up, and if not, I’d come back after work and seal the deal.
+During lunch on my last day at work, I made my way to a travel agency, credit card in hand, ready to give in and buy a spot on a 4 day, 3 night cruise on a boat that resembled the Staten Island Ferry (in a not good way, if that wasn’t clear)… But something in my gut told me not to pull the trigger.
+The cruise was leaving the next day, so I had to make a decision by 6 pm.
+I decided to wait out the afternoon, see if the deal I was so desperately waiting for would crop up before 6, and if not, I’d come back after work to secure my spot.

 Isla Espanola shore.
 Glapagos.

-At 4:30 pm, thirty minutes before I was going to leave to purchase the crappy boat tickets, I got the email I had been waiting one month for: there was a spot on The Nina — the #1, nicest, most luxurious boat in the Galapagos Islands — and I was going to be able to get on the 5 day, 4 night cruise, which usually costs $2,700 for for less than 20% of that cost!
-It was unbelievable, unreal… It was much cheaper than anything that had come up, and it was the BEST.
+At 4:30 pm, thirty minutes before I was going to leave to purchase the very questionable boat tickets, I got the email I had been waiting one month for: a spot had opened up on The Nina — the #1, nicest, most luxurious boat in the Galapagos Islands — and I was going to be able to get on the 5 day, 4 night cruise, which usually costs $2,700 for for close to free (in exchange for some writing about it).
+It was unbelievable, unreal, and almost too good to be true.

 I could barely comprehend this opportunity.
 I had to buy the tickets that night.
-My decision was EASILY made up.
-THIS was how one should go to the Galapagos.
-I just didn’t think it was possible: I didn’t think I’d ever be able to afford something this nice and I had only one week left in Ecuador — even though every ounce of me believed I would get on this boat, I started to realize it might not happen.
-BUT IT DID!!
-I felt like the luckiest girl in Ecuador, and after everything I have been through here, it just seemed right to end my adventure in the lap of luxury.
-I had earned this, I deserved it, but I still couldn’t get over how grateful I was.
-I just felt lucky.
+My decision was easily made.
+THIS was how one should go to the Galapagos!
+I just didn’t think it was possible: I didn’t think I’d ever be able to afford something this nice and I had only one week left in Ecuador.
+I was half an hour away from out of time.
+I felt like the luckiest girl in Ecuador, and after everything I have been through here, it just seemed right to end my adventure in the lap of luxury — something very far from my reality and yet suddenly so close.
+I couldn’t get over how grateful I felt… I just felt lucky.
 I still do.

 Baby sea lion on Espanola Island.